Canopus-class battleship: Pre-war

-World War I
+First World War

 At the beginning of the First World War, the ships of the Canopus class were mobilised for service with the 8th Battle Squadron.
 Canopus was quickly sent to the South America Station, where she patrolled for German commerce raiders.
 She was involved in the search for the German East Asia Squadron of Vice Admiral Maximilian von Spee.
 Too slow to follow Admiral Sir Christopher Cradock's cruisers, she missed the Battle of Coronel in November 1914, where Cradock was defeated.
 Moored at Port Stanley as a defensive battery, she fired the first shots of the Battle of the Falklands in December, which led Spee to break off the attack before being chased down and destroyed by Admiral Doveton Sturdee's battlecruisers.

 At the start of the conflict, Ocean was stationed in Ireland to support a cruiser squadron, but in October she was transferred to the East Indies Station to protect troopship convoys from India.
 Goliath initially served as a guard ship in Loch Ewe, one of the harbors used by the Grand Fleet, before escorting the crossing of British troops to Belgium in late August.
 She then took part in operations against German East Africa, participating in the blockade of the German light cruiser SMS Königsberg in the Rufiji River.
 In October 1914, Glory was transferred to the North America and West Indies Station, where she served as the squadron flagship.
 In late 1914, Ocean participated in an attack on Basra before being transferred to Egypt to defend the Suez Canal, where she joined Vengeance, which had been there since November.
 Albion was sent to the Atlantic to help defend against the possibility of German warships breaking out of the North Sea.
 In December and January 1915, she supported operations against German Southwest Africa.